-where $\gch$ denote the graded character $($that reduces to the ordinary character $\ch$ by setting $q=1)$.
-Then, the level $k$ restricted generalized Kostka polynomials of $B$ are precisely $X^{(k)}_\la (q)$ for $\la \in P^+$ such that $\la$ can be understood as a level $k$ integrable highest weight. \end{fcor} The level shift here may be explained by the following branching formula:
+Here, $\gch$ denotes the graded character, which reduces to the ordinary character $\ch$ by setting $q=1$.
+Then, the level-$k$-restricted generalized Kostka polynomials of $B$ are precisely the coefficients $X^{(k)}_\la (q)$ for all $\la \in P^+$ that can be understood as level-$k$ integrable highest weights. \end{fcor}